 Northwest Advanced Bio-Fuels, LLC’s process for creating sustainable aviation fuel in Washington State is centered on using a voluminous supply of renewable woody biomass from local feedstock suppliers.
-This fact sheet is the first in a series on commercial aviation, by examining the impact the growth of air travel and freight will have on greenhouse gas emissions.
+This fact sheet is the first in a series on aviation biofuel production, by examining the impact the growth of air travel and freight will have on greenhouse gas emissions.

 NARA Biomass Assessment & Modeling Report

-Started in 2013, this three-year, $40 million study was about the availability, the use, the logistics and the cost and the benefits of using forest residuals and mill residues as a source for biojet fuel.
+In 2013, this three-year, $40 million study was about the availability, the use, the logistics, and the cost and the benefits of using forest residuals and mill residues as a source for biojet fuel.
 This report validates the need for using woody biomass for creating sustainable aviation fuel.

 NARA Report is from a study done by the Department of Agriculture.
-It was put on by Washington State University, the University of Washington, Oregon State University with a lot of contributions from both the private and the public sector.
+It was put on by Washington State University, the University of Washington, Oregon State University, with many private and public sectors’ contributions.